Industrialization in Egypt and Japan

 The Industrial Revolution was undeniably transformative—but it also came with unexpected consequences.
 Get ready to dive deeper by reflecting on what you already know and looking ahead to what’s next.

 Japan’s path to industrialization was unlike any other.
-Read the article to discover what made it unique, and then take a closer look at one key figure through a graphic biography.
-Finally, apply what you’ve learned by practicing how to use evidence to support your argument.
+Read the article and watch the video to discover what made it unique.
+Then take a closer look at one key figure through a graphic biography.

 -